Tree Risk Assessment Qualification (TRAQ)

 When applying to participate in a TRAQ event, applicants must agree to the terms, conditions, and policies outlined in the Tree Risk Assessment Qualification Application Guide.

 All course registrants will receive a copy of the Tree Risk Assessment Manual and a course workbook.
+These are provided in hard copy to all in-person registrants, and in soft copy for any online refresher course attendees.

 To be eligible to register for the course and take the exam, you must have earned one of the following credentials: